-As a person who prefers ENTP, ask yourself whether you are contributing to team tension or conflict in the following ways:
+As a person who prefers ENFP, ask yourself whether you are contributing to team tension or conflict in the following ways:

-- Am I overwhelming quieter team members or constantly interrupting them? - Am I presenting unrealistic ideas with no supporting data? - Am I not showing respect for the values of some team members? - Am I delaying team action by constantly bringing up new information?
+- Am I overwhelming quieter team members or constantly interrupting them? - Am I presenting unrealistic ideas with no supporting data? - Am I more interested in people and process than in results? - Am I delaying team action by constantly bringing up new information?